ShaderFrog/glsl-parser/README.md

 - Implement optional whitespace flag
 - glsl version switch to support glsl es 3 vs 1?
 - Figure out the preprocessor strategy
+- Verify every node type has a generator

 # What?

 - Making this Babel ESTree compatible to use babel ecosystem
 - Shaderfrog engine for switching testing
+- I may have to preprocess?

 - Write shader vertex / fragment
 - Auto parse constants, variables, uniforms, let them be used